-HOW OFTEN do you make a bucket list, for a season, for a year, or for your life, and tuck it away on some shelf in some journal to never be looked at or checked off.
-Things that sound so fun: skydiving, surfing, pumpkin picking, hiking.. all of these things can easily be dreamed up from the comfort of your living room, but instead of putting them to action, they end up on the back burner.
-Life gets in the way, and things that seem “more important” are put first.
+How often do you make a bucket list, for a season, for a year, or for your life, and tuck it away on some shelf in some journal to never be looked at or checked off.
+Things that sound so fun: skydiving, surfing, pumpkin patching, hiking.. all of these things can easily be dreamed up from the comfort of your living room, but instead of putting them to action, they end up on the back burner.
+Life gets in the way, and things that seem "more important" are put first.

 Let's try, instead, a daily bucket list.
 No excuses, no "I still have months to do this" but a 24 hour bucket list, to be accomplished every day, before you go to bed at night.
 Focusing on small goals will help you persevere to reach bigger goals.

 - Read something that is not on a screen.
 It can be a book, a magazine, a flier, a free newspaper, whatever you choose to read, focus all of your attention on it and put your phone down.
 Feel the pages, thumb through them, and rip them out.